 This course is designed to provide the student with the training, skills and knowledge necessary to work in the position of Dispatch Recorder, working in an emergency dispatch center in support of a wildland fire incident or other event.
 Instruction will include how to complete Resource Order Cards, how to document a pertinent request, resource or incident information and how to use the Virtual Resource Order and Status System (ROSS).
 This course will also teach the student how to identify positions in the Incident Command System, how to identify the proper chain of command, when to implement the Incident Command System and how to shrink and expand the Incident Command System to meet the needs of the incident.
-May be repeated three times.

-FIRE 155 VOLUNTEER FIREFIGHTING 2.5 Units TRAINING
+FIRE 155 Volunteer Firefighting Training - 2.5 units